nicokruger/inmytree.co.za/app/blog/monitor-existing-deployments-cloudwatch-step-functions-cdk/index.md

 ## Quiet Time Alarms

 To simulate quiet times (a time period during which an alarm should be silenced), we have a lambda that runs on a schedule, and sets a CloudWatch metric to 0 if the customer is not in quiet time, or 1 if the customer is in quiet time.
 We then create an alarm that fires when that value is 1, ie. when the customer is in quiet time.
 It looks like this:

 <figure>
 <img src="../../resources/quiet-time-alarm.png" class="block mx-auto" alt="Example of quiet time alarm">
 </figure>

+While the metric is 1, this alarm fires.
+When it is 0, it is in OK state.

 ## Composite Alarms